angular/angular/aio/content/guide/architecture-next-steps.md

 ## Client-server interaction

-Angular provides a framework for single-page apps, where most of the logic and data resides on the client.
+Angular provides a framework for single-page applications, where most of the logic and data resides on the client.
-Most apps still need to access a server using the `HttpClient` to access and save data.
+Most applications still need to access a server using the `HttpClient` to access and save data.
 For some platforms and applications, you might also want to use the PWA (Progressive Web App) model to improve the user experience.

 * [HTTP](guide/http): Communicate with a server to get data, save data, and invoke server-side actions with an HTTP client.